Blog

 LLMs overuse specific words that humans avoid.
 If your content hits too many of these, readers spot the pattern:

-Words like "dives," "showcasing," and "emphasizes" appear way more often in AI content than human writing
+• Words like "jumps," "showcasing," and "stresses" appear way more often in AI content than human writing

 Sentence Structure Giveaways